Pupil Premium

 • The guaranteed element of State Pension Credit

-• Child Tax Credit (provided they are not also entitled to Working Tax Credit and have an annual gross income of no more than £16,190, as assessed by Her Majesty’s Revenue and Customs)
+• Child Tax Credit (provided they are not also entitled to Working Tax Credit and have an annual gross income of no more than £16,190, as assessed by His Majesty’s Revenue and Customs)

 • Working Tax Credit run-on - paid for 4 weeks after you stop qualifying for Working Tax Credit